Skip to main content

 What happens if I have a maintenance problem in my room?

-You should report maintenance issues to the RD via a damage report form or an e-mail.
-Damage report forms are available on the residence bulletin board.
+You should report maintenance issues to our Work Request maintenance department (workrequest@ambrose.edu) - they should be able to help you with any issues that may arise.
 Students are responsible for any damages caused to their room that goes beyond normal domestic wear and tear.
 Light bulbs will be replaced by facilities staff.

 Do I need insurance when I live in the residence?